igarciamen/Opowatch/README.md

 # OpoWatch

 OpoWatch is a public sector job posting monitor.
-It watches multiple official sources (the Spanish State Gazette, town hall and provincial council websites, open data APIs), filters postings by keyword, detects new and updated postings, and notifies subscribed users by email.
+It watches multiple official sources (the Spanish BOE, town hall and provincial council websites, open data APIs), filters postings by keyword, detects new and updated postings, and notifies subscribed users by email.
 A public feed lets anyone browse and search detected postings without logging in.

 Built as a learning project to practice web scraping, REST APIs, and microservices with Spring Boot and Angular.

 ## Demo

 https://github.com/user-attachments/assets/a8745016-11dd-48fb-a23d-055b86b63279

 ## Architecture